José Antonio Guzmán Cruzat

-José Antonio Guzmán Cruzat (Santiago de Chile, January 14, 1967) is a Chilean lawyer and academic, he is currently the Chancellor of Universidad de los Andes position that he assumed for the first time on January 21, 2014, and for a second five-year term in January 2019.
+José Antonio Guzmán Cruzat (Santiago de Chile, January 14, 1967) is a Chilean lawyer and academic who currently serves as Chancellor of Universidad de los Andes, a position that he assumed for the first time on January 21, 2014, and for a second five-year term in January 2019.

 Education

 He holds a PhD in education from the University of Pennsylvania in the United States with his doctoral dissertation titled "Fostering Quality Teaching in Chilean Universities" and a master's in education from Harvard University.
 In 2008 he completed the Senior Management Program (PADE) of the ESE Business School of the Universidad de los Andes.
 In 1985 he enrolled at the School of Law of Pontificia Universidad Católica de Chile, where he obtained a Law Degree in November 1991 with a thesis on Constitutional law.
 He was a student and assistant to former Senator Jaime Guzmán while studying at Universidad Católica.